anguswilliams91/anguswilliams91.github.io/_posts/2019-09-07-gradient-adjusted-pace.md

 Furthermore, runs with more elevation have a bigger difference between GAP and my actual pace.

 It's interesting to note that I only did a single run with zero elevation!
-This means that I'm leaning on the assumption that the model assumptions are plausible when extrapolating to zero elevation gain.
+This means that I'm leaning the model assumptions, and hoping that they're are plausible when extrapolating to zero elevation gain.
-To really test if this is true, I'd need to go out and do some more runs at zero elevation in a variety of conditions and distances.
+To really test if this is true, I'd need to go out and do some more runs at zero elevation in a variety of conditions and distances (i.e., try to observe something close to the counterfactual).

 I couldn't see how to get Strava's own GAP estimate out of the API, so I didn't do a full comparison between the average GAP produced by Strava and my simple model.
 I manually grabbed Strava's GAP for the run with the largest elevation gain and did a comparison: